opis/string/README.md

 ### Usage

-Creating a new UTF-8 string is done using the static method `from`.
+Creating a new Unicode string is done using the static method `from`.

 ```php
 use Opis\String\UnicodeString as wstring;